astropy/astroquery/docs/esa/hubble/hubble.rst

   >>> result = esahubble.query_tap(query="select top 10 * from hsc.hubble_sc", output_file="test.vot.gz") # doctest: +IGNORE_OUTPUT

-This will execute an ADQL query to download the first 10 sources in the Hubble Source Catalog (HSC) version 2.1 (format default: compressed votable).
+This will execute an ADQL query to download the first 10 sources in the Hubble Source Catalog (HSC) (format default: compressed votable).
 The result of the query will be stored in the file 'test.vot.gz'.
 The result of this query can be viewed by doing result.get_results() or printing it by doing print(result).